HiroVodka/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

    ![Project view](select-project-view.png){width=200}

-For more on project features and how to use them, see [Understand the project structure](multiplatform-mobile-understand-project-structure.md).
+Learn more about the [project structure](multiplatform-discover-project.md).

 > You can find the configured project [on the `master` branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage).
 >